Nayaksb/InterviewSampleCodes/README.md

-# InterviewSampleCodes
+# Interview Sample Codes
-This code base to help the candidates, so that best candidates can best opportunities.
+This code base to help the candidates, so that best candidates can get best opportunities.